gnu-octave/octave-cfitsio/README.md

    type pkg list, to view the installed packages.

 2. To install from internet:
-   pkg install pkg install https://sourceforge.net/projects/octave-cfitsio/files/vXXXXXX/raspi-XXXXXX.tar.gz/download
+   pkg install pkg install -forge cfitsio

 3. To install from a local tarball. pkg install octave-cfitsio-XXXXXXX.tar.gz